 I searched for several years but just couldn’t find a 35RC for less than my soft $50 upper price limit.
 I finally found this one at Goodwill’s auction site.
 Buying there is always a crapshoot.
 Prices are often a lot lower than what you’ll find at eBay, but the participating Goodwills never know anything about these cameras.
 You are simply more likely to get a broken camera from them.

-I crapped out.
-Gummy light seals, a scuffed lens, a sticky shutter, a weak and inconsistent light meter — this camera wasn’t worth $5.
+I crapped out: gummy light seals, a scuffed lens, a sticky shutter, and a weak and inconsistent light meter.
 I put it in the box of unloved cameras I keep under the bed, swore off Goodwill, and forgot about it.

 The 35RC is easy peasy to use.
 A small but bright viewfinder frames a crisp rangefinder patch.
 To shoot, twist the aperture ring on the lens barrel to A, set the shutter speed, focus, and press the shutter button.
 The meter moves an aperture stop inside the camera, and when you press the shutter button, it mechanically closes the aperture blades to that stop and fires the shutter.

 The meter works only in autoexposure mode, but if you’re good with Sunny 16 or use a pocket meter you can dial in any aperture and shutter speed you want.
 Needles point to both settings inside the viewfinder.
 You can also lock exposure by pressing the shutter button halfway, recomposing, and then pressing it the rest of the way to take the photo.
 If the camera can’t find a good exposure, it blocks the shutter from firing.
 A dreaded, banned 625 mercury battery powers the meter, but I used a silver-oxide PX625 cell and it worked fine — after I adjusted ISO a couple stops, that is, because the meter read consistently, just not quite accurately.